AndreCalderonB/ap-labs/labs/first-challenge/README.md

 ```
 # Build Requirements here
 ```
+Needs Eclipse

 How to build
 ------------
 ```
 # instructions here
 ```
+Download the project
+---In eclipse
+1. Go to "File -> Import"
+2. Select "General -> Existing Projects into Workspace"
+3. Select the downloaded project
+4. Select the project
+5. Finish

 How to Run
 ----------
 ```
 # instructions here
 ```
+A nested array is provided in the main function as myarray, but you can add or change it.
+Then simply run it.

 General instructions
 --------------------